penwern/curate-documentation.github.io/docs/documentation.markdown

 ##### Characterisation Tools
 A3M utilizes the following industry-standard tools for file characterization:

-<a href="http://ffmpeg.org/">FFProbe</a>: A powerful multimedia stream analyzer that provides detailed information about audio and video files
+ * <a href="http://ffmpeg.org/">FFProbe</a>: A powerful multimedia stream analyzer that provides detailed information about audio and video files.
-<a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a>: A versatile tool that extracts technical and tag data from video and audio files
+ * <a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a>: A versatile tool that extracts technical and tag data from video and audio files.
-<a href="https://exiftool.org/index.html">ExifTool</a>: A comprehensive metadata extraction tool that supports a wide range of file formats
+ * <a href="https://exiftool.org/index.html">ExifTool</a>: A comprehensive metadata extraction tool that supports a wide range of file formats.
-<a href="https://forensicswiki.xyz/wiki/index.php?title=Fiwalk">Fiwalk</a>: A command-line tool for analyzing and extracting metadata from disk images and file systems
+ * <a href="https://forensicswiki.xyz/wiki/index.php?title=Fiwalk">Fiwalk</a>: A command-line tool for analyzing and extracting metadata from disk images and file systems.

 #### Normalisation

 Normalisation is the process of converting files to standardized, preservation-friendly formats that are more likely to remain accessible over the long term.

-A3M determines the appropriate target format for each file based on the Format Policy Registry (FPR) [(*see the FPR section for more*)](#the-format-policy-registry-fpr), a comprehensive knowledge base that maps file formats to recommended preservation actions.
+A3M determines the appropriate target format for each file based on the [Format Policy Registry (FPR)](#the-format-policy-registry-fpr), a comprehensive knowledge base that maps file formats to recommended preservation actions.
 By consistently applying these normalisation rules, Curate helps ensure the future renderability and usability of your content.
+See [The Format Policy Registry (FPR)](#the-format-policy-registry-fpr).

 ##### Normalisation Tools